 How to choose flat vs. clipless pedals

-I surveyed over 60 experienced mountain bikers and the majority of respondents choose clipless pedals.
+I surveyed over 60 experienced mountain bikers at TPC and currently, the majority of respondents choose clipless pedals.
 Many explained that they like riding clipless pedals for technical climbs and blasting through rock gardens.
 A small percentage choose clipless for XC and trail riding but switch to flats at downhill bike parks.

 Our favorite mountain bike pedals

 If you’re looking for new pedals, here are a few of my favorites for each style.